 Many concepts are similar to those used to build Debian packages with debhelper:

-Unlike debhelper, live-build contains a tool to generate a skeleton configuration directory, lb config.
+Unlike debhelper, live-build provides the tools to generate a skeleton configuration directory.
 This could be considered to be similar to tools such as dh-make.
 For more information about these tools, read on, since the remainder of this section discuses the four most important commands.
 Note that the preceding lb is a generic wrapper for live-build commands.

 As discussed in live-build, the scripts that make up live-build read their configuration with the source command from a single directory named config/.
-As constructing this directory by hand would be time-consuming and error-prone, the lb config command can be used to create skeleton configuration folders.
+As constructing this directory by hand would be time-consuming and error-prone, the lb init command can be used to create the initial skeleton configuration tree.

-Issuing lb config without any arguments creates a config/ subdirectory which it populates with some default settings in configuration files, and two skeleton trees named auto/ and local/.
+Issuing lb config without any arguments completes the config/ subdirectory which it populates with some default settings in configuration files, and two skeleton trees named auto/ and local/.

 $ lb config

-P: Creating config tree for a debian/i386 system
+P: Updating config tree for a debian/wheezy/i386 system

 Normally, you will want to specify some options.
-For example, to specify which distribution you want to build using its codename:
+For example, to specify which package manager to use while building the image:

 It is possible to specify many options, such as: